 may be problems in your marriage, relationship or family.
 So,

 family and marital therapies:

 - look at how everybody involved thinks about

 how they get on.

-sessions are often observed by other therapists or recorded.
+are sometimes observed by other therapists or recorded.
 This

 can help the therapists and family members to reflect on what has

 psychotherapy works with a family's strengths to help

 family members think about (and try) different ways of behaving

 Like CBT, this is usually quite short, often